YanehCheck/DesdemonaToolkit/README.md

 ![.NET](https://img.shields.io/badge/.NET-8.0-8A2824)
 ## About

-Desdemona Toolkit is free and open-source desktop application for externally viewing and managing Fortnite accounts with high focus on customizability and safety.
+Desdemona Toolkit is free and open-source desktop application for exploring and manage your Fortnite account and items without giving out your credentials.

-<b>Safe</b> - Designed to guarantee that credentials or any data will never be sent to me or any other third party.
+## Features

+⭐ **Browse & Share**: Browse every skin, emote, and cosmetic you've unlocked, with all unlockable styles included.
+Share your items as an image or export it to Fortnite.GG.
+⭐ **Customizable**: Create filters to organize and annotate your items exactly how you want.
+⭐ **Secure**: Your login information is never shared with any third parties.
+Desdemona Toolkit communicates directly with the Epic Games API.
-<b>Open-source</b> - All code is public and licenced under GPL-3.0!
+⭐ **Open-Source**: All the code is licensed under GPL-3.0, ensuring transparency and extensibility.
-<b>Customization</b> - Make it yours with flexible settings and options.

 ### ⚠️Desdemona Toolkit is currently in early active development.
-You should expect bugs, breaking changes and lack of features early-on.⚠️
+You should expect minor bugs, breaking changes and lack of features early-on.⚠️

-## Why?

-One day, I wanted to show off my cosmetics collection to a friend, but I only found solutions that required sending my credentials to third parties.
-So, I decided to write my own script... then added a few extra features... then scrapped it all and created a stand-alone desktop application as my pet project, so others don't have to worry about where their credentials and data might end up.

-## Features

-⭐ Browse your inventory including unlocked styles with advanced filtering ⭐ Export your inventory to Fortnite.GG or as a customizable image
-⭐ Create custom filter based on your needs with simple, but powerful DTKF filtering language ⭐ Fetch the newest item data at any time

-## Usage

-See [Wiki](https://github.com/YanehCheck/DesdemonaToolkit/wiki) for FAQ, usage and on how to create your own filter.

 ## Installation and set-up